 Welcome to our new series, Racial Equity in Action.
 Here, we will explore how, as sustainability and impact leaders, we can move the needle towards a more equitable and just society.
 Our series will sit at the intersection of racial justice and social responsibility.
 It will feature insights from the Presidio community as well as external experts and thought leaders.
 Our goal is that through these shared insights we can better address racial inequity as a part of our day-to-day interactions and careers.

 In our first post, I wanted to share some of my findings from a recent stakeholder engagement exercise I conducted.
-I spoke with students and alumni, current faculty, and external industry leaders as a part of the launch of the PGS Initiative on Equity & Social Justice (E&SJ).
-The mission of E&SJ is to “leverage the PGS student body, faculty, and partnerships to collaborate and create/produce thought leadership, research, and programs on equity and social justice.”
+I spoke with students and alumni, current faculty, and external industry leaders as a part of the launch of the Presidio Graduate School Initiative on Equity & Social Justice (E&SJ).
+The mission of E&SJ is to “leverage the Presidio student body, faculty, and partnerships to collaborate and create/produce thought leadership, research, and programs on equity and social justice.”

 The discussions brought forward valuable insights and I have summarized some of the findings below: